Now accepting registrants for Fall Quarter ArtShare session:

 Core Learning Outcome (BAIFA A2X): Can create an original work of art, can define the creative process, and can discuss creative work in the context of the work of other artists in the student's chosen medium.

 - Defines art and originality

-- Produces original works of art and defends work w/r/t #1 above
+- Produces original works of art and defends work with respect to #1 above

 - Discusses the creative process

 - Explains the techniques of the chosen art form and relates it to other work in the field.

 - Explains how presentation and performance influence works of art.

 Students who attend ArtShare present their art for assessment in a supportive, faculty-led, group setting.
 ArtShare is a discussion about art, originality, skill and creativity among friends.
 Sessions last approximately three hours.
 Sign-up early because spaces are very limited and fill quickly.

 - Review of guidelines for presentations, feedback and assessment.